tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place_Update_2.md

 Last night, as I was drifting off to sleep, an epiphany hit me.

-What was the purpose of the poem, *From Where Lucifer Stood, God Thread Sprouted*?
+What was the purpose of the poem, *From Where Lucifer Landed, God Thread Sprouted*?
 Even if it references “God Thread”, which seems to be the crux of all of this, what was the point of including it?

 As it would happen, the damn thing is a sort of map.